JakasaurusRex/arduinospaceteam/README.md

 This code was written and tested in esp 32 (Lilly TTGO).

 ### ✨ Added Features  ✨
-- Change in the layout;
+- Change in the layout of the screen (basically added boxes, made the text smaller, added B1 and B2 so the user knows which buttons is which, and added a background photo)
 - Add the command that all players need to press both buttons at the same time;
+- Added a unique color for each user based on macadress
+- Added a clock.